VasilyChurkin/todo-servlet-jdbc/README.md

 # todo

-Simple CRUD web-app using Servlet and JDBC.
+Simple CRUD web-app using Servlet, JDBC and JSP.